filipbekic01/cornea/README.md

 Application started.
 Press CTRL+C to shut down.
 ```

 ## Structure

-Application structure is intended to be simple and clean.
+Application structure is intended to be simple, clean and intuitive.

 Root folder contains configuration files mostly.
-Folder *app* contains all data structures and methods.
-Once applicated is compiled, everything from this folder goes to one single binary file.
-Folder *assets* contains raw files which are compiled to public folder.
-Folder *database* contains database related files such as migrations.
-Folder *public* is the only one that goes on server together with main binary file.
+Folder `app` contains all data structures and methods.
+Everything from this folder compiles into single binary file.
+Folder `assets` contains raw files which are compiled and put in public folder.
+Folder `database` contains database related files such as migrations.
+Folder `public` is the only one that goes on server together with main binary file.

 File `app/kernel.go` is heart of application.
 It initializes web framework itself as well as other related things such as routing, dependency injection, template engine, static file serving, etc...

-File `go.mod` contains all dependencies
+File `.env.example` should be cloned to `.env` file.
+It contains all configuration variables.

+There is no explicit `routes` file since they are defined right in controllers - method names define them.

 ```
 ├── app